BananaAccounting/Germany/EÜRDossier/Readme.md

 * the current working status/ what has been done so far
 * description/ documentation of delivered items
-* discussion issues
+* discussion/ open issues
+* Estimated workload for next step
+* Longterm perspective

 Pending your feedback, meanwhile I propose following

 ## Next steps
-for discussion
+for discussion.
+You find more detailed information in the branch roadmaps

 * Organize resources for app development
     * get involved with developper(s) about implementation concept, mutual briefing and information exchange
     * start developping App for Elster UStVA report (and upload file?)

-* DATEV/ ELSTER Testing of new accounting files
+* DATEV/ ELSTER Testing of new accounting files with a Steuerberater
     * Involve Steuerberater to get access to DATEV software and get input/ feedback/ approval how/ that all data exchanges work fine
     * Test DATEV export/import apps with 2-digit DATEV codes for diverse user scenarios and booking cases under real-life conditions
     * Test Elster report UStVA for diverse user scenarios and booking cases